BassT23/Proxmox/README.md

 `unsupported`, `not_checked`, and `error`.
 The JSON is data-only; presentation belongs to future CLI, notification, or web interfaces.

+Update-check notifications use the same status data when it is available.
+They summarize Proxmox and external SSH/APT targets together, distinguish available updates from offline, unsupported, not-checked, and error states, and show targets that require a reboot.
+Unknown update counts are not added to the total.
+Existing email settings remain in effect; security-only notifications continue to use the existing security classification from the check output.

 ## Unified CLI

 The `ultimate-updater` command is a small frontend for the existing update and